 Cultural Heritage of Quito

 The City of Quito earns the distinction as being the first city in the world to be declared a UNESCO World Heritage Site.
-On the same year, Krakow in Poland was also named a UNESCO World Heritage Site.
+In the same year, Krakow in Poland was also named a UNESCO World Heritage Site.

-The City of Quito was recognized by UNESCO as World Heritage Site as it meets 6 out of 10 criteria that would make a city a cultural capital.
+The City of Quito was recognized by UNESCO as a World Heritage Site as it meets 6 out of 10 criteria that would make a city a cultural capital.
 First and foremost, the city exhibits the interchange of human values dating back to the time of the Spanish colonial period.
 The Spaniards have impacted the town planning, architectural design, and cultural traditions of Quito.
 At the same time, there are also several traces of its Inca history and heritage, as evidenced by the archaeological finds in many parts of the city.
-Archaeologists even claim that there could be more sights that bear these evidences that have yet to be discovered.
+Archaeologists even claim that there could be more sights that bear these evidence that have yet to be discovered.